Technical Performance and Tests

 1. Critical Locations and Surface Temperatures: The coldest surface temperatures were found at various locations within the assembly that could be exposed to interior air.
 Three locations were identified for the evaluated assemblies and are shown in below in the diagram.

 2. Maximum Allowable Interior Humidity: Based on this temperature and the interior air temperature, the maximum allowable interior relative humidity (RH) before condensation could occur was determined for the critical surfaces*.
 The maximum allowable interior RH is the highest level of interior humidity that can be present in the space before it raises the interior dew-point temperature above the critical surface temperature and condensation can form.
 This can provide further estimation of condensation risk if there could be some variability of the interior humidity conditions.
+These insights have informed design strategies in UnitiWall’s real projects, where climate control and envelope performance are mission-critical.

 Gypum not shown